 - Tuning Part MK8 Heatblock from Micro Swiss (Recommendation)

 Advantages of a BiMetal Heatbrake

-Thanks to a bimetal heat brake, the heat does not migrate upwards even with many pullbacks.
+Thanks to a bimetal heat brake, the heat does not migrate upwards even with many retractions.
 This ensures that the filament does not melt too early and does not clog the nozzle.
 A bimetal heabrake also improves the behavior of low-temperature materials such as PLA.
 In addition, a larger temperature gradient between the hot and cold part is possible.
 This allows high-temperature filaments to be processed.

 Of course, you can also use the BiMetal Hearbrake without a firmware update.
 However, the maximum temperature of 260°C then remains.
 However, you have to carry out a PID tuning, since the bimetal heat brake has a different behavior to which the control loop must be adapted.

 Some filament can become blocked if the cooling is set too high.
 The blockage can be easily unblocked by increasing the temperature and reducing or stop the cooling.